-- AddressAnchor the format of the anchors attached to instructions on disassembly pages and entries on memory map pages (default: {address}) - AsmSinglePageTemplate the name of the HTML template used to build the disassembly on a single page, as opposed to a separate page for each routine and data block (default: None); set this to 'AsmAllInOne' to use the AsmAllInOne template - Copyright the copyright message that appears in the footer of every page (default: ") - Created the message indicating the software used to create the disassembly that appears in the footer of every page (default: 'Created using SkoolKit #VERSION.') - Font the base name of the font file to use (default: None); multiple font files can be declared by separating their names with semicolons - Game the name of the game, which appears in the title of every page, and also in the header of every page (if no logo is defined); if not specified, the base name of the skool file is used - InputRegisterTableHeader the text displayed in the header of input register tables on routine disassembly pages (default: 'Input') - JavaScript the base name of the JavaScript file to include in every page (default: None); multiple JavaScript files can be declared by separating their names with semicolons - LinkInternalOperands 1 to hyperlink instruction operands that refer to an address in the same entry as the instruction, or 0 to leave them unlinked (default: 0)
+- AddressAnchor the format of the anchors attached to instructions on disassembly pages and entries on memory map pages (default: {address}) - AsmSinglePageTemplate the name of the HTML template used to build the disassembly on a single page, as opposed to a separate page for each routine and data block (default: None); set this to 'AsmAllInOne' to use the AsmAllInOne template - Bytes the format specification for the bytes replacement field in the asm\instruction template (default: ''); if not blank, assembled instruction byte values are displayed on disassembly pages - Copyright the copyright message that appears in the footer of every page (default: ') - Created the message indicating the software used to create the disassembly that appears in the footer of every page (default: 'Created using SkoolKit #VERSION.') - DisassemblyTableNumCols the number of columns in the disassembly table on disassembly pages (default: the number of occurrences of ' in the asm\instruction template); this value is used by the Asm, asm\comment and asm\entry templates - Font the base name of the font file to use (default: None); multiple font files can be declared by separating their names with semicolons - Game the name of the game, which appears in the title of every page, and also in the header of every page (if no logo is defined); if not specified, the base name of the skool file is used - InputRegisterTableHeader the text displayed in the header of input register tables on routine disassembly pages (default: 'Input')

-- LinkOperands a comma-separated list of instruction types whose operands will be hyperlinked when possible (default: CALL, DEFW, DJNZ, JP, JR); add LD to the list to enable the address operands of LD instructions to be hyperlinked as well - Logo the text/HTML that will serve as the game logo in the header of every page (typically a skool macro that creates a suitable image); if not specified, LogoImage is used - LogoImage the path to the game logo image, which appears in the header of every page; if the specified file does not exist, the name of the game is used in place of an image - OutputRegisterTableHeader the text displayed in the header of output register tables on routine disassembly pages (default: 'Output') - Release the message indicating the release name and version number of the disassembly that appears in the footer of every page (default: ') - StyleSheet the base name of the CSS file to use (default: skoolkit.css); multiple CSS files can be declared by separating their names with semicolons - TitlePrefix the prefix to use before the game name or logo in the header of the main index page (default: 'The complete') - TitleSuffix the suffix to use after the game name or logo in the header of the main index page (default: 'RAM disassembly')
+- JavaScript the base name of the JavaScript file to include in every page (default: None); multiple JavaScript files can be declared by separating their names with semicolons - LinkInternalOperands 1 to hyperlink instruction operands that refer to an address in the same entry as the instruction, or 0 to leave them unlinked (default: 0) - LinkOperands a comma-separated list of instruction types whose operands will be hyperlinked when possible (default: CALL, DEFW, DJNZ, JP, JR); add LD to the list to enable the address operands of LD instructions to be hyperlinked as well - Logo the text/HTML that will serve as the game logo in the header of every page (typically a skool macro that creates a suitable image); if not specified, LogoImage is used - LogoImage the path to the game logo image, which appears in the header of every page; if the specified file does not exist, the name of the game is used in place of an image - OutputRegisterTableHeader the text displayed in the header of output register tables on routine disassembly pages (default: 'Output') - Release the message indicating the release name and version number of the disassembly that appears in the footer of every page (default: ') - StyleSheet the base name of the CSS file to use (default: skoolkit.css); multiple CSS files can be declared by separating their names with semicolons - TitlePrefix the prefix to use before the game name or logo in the header of the main index page (default: 'The complete') - TitleSuffix the suffix to use after the game name or logo in the header of the main index page (default: 'RAM disassembly')

 The AddressAnchor parameter contains a standard Python format string that specifies the format of the anchors attached to instructions on disassembly pages and entries on memory map pages.
 The default format string is {address}, which produces decimal addresses (e.g. #65280).
 To produce 4-digit, lower case hexadecimal addresses instead (e.g. #ff00), change AddressAnchor to {address:04x}.
-Or to produce 4-digit, lower case hexadecimal addresses if the --hex option is used with skool2html.py, and decimal addresses otherwise: {address#IF({base}==16)(:04x)}.
+Or to produce 4-digit, upper case hexadecimal addresses if the --hex option is used with skool2html.py, and decimal addresses otherwise: {address#IF({base}==16)(:04X)}.